cchitsiang/awesome-stars/topics.md

 - [astronomer/astro-sdk](https://github.com/astronomer/astro-sdk) - Astro SDK allows rapid and clean development of {Extract, Load, Transform} workflows using Python and SQL, powered by Apache Airflow.
 - [eon01/awesome-chatgpt](https://github.com/eon01/awesome-chatgpt) - 🧠 A curated list of awesome ChatGPT resources, including libraries, SDKs, APIs, and more. 🌟 Please consider supporting this project by giving it a star.
 - [Significant-Gravitas/Auto-GPT](https://github.com/Significant-Gravitas/Auto-GPT) - An experimental open-source attempt to make GPT-4 fully autonomous.
-- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - A lightweight framework for building AI-powered software that's reliable, scalable, and easy to trust
+- [PrefectHQ/marvin](https://github.com/PrefectHQ/marvin) - 🧩 A lightweight AI engineering framework for building natural language interfaces that are reliable, scalable, and easy to trust.
 - [cruft/cruft](https://github.com/cruft/cruft) - Allows you to maintain all the necessary cruft for packaging and building projects separate from the code you intentionally write.
 Built on-top of, and fully compatible with, CookieCutter.
 - [unifyai/ivy](https://github.com/unifyai/ivy) - Unified AI
 - [bharathgs/Awesome-pytorch-list](https://github.com/bharathgs/Awesome-pytorch-list) - A comprehensive list of pytorch related content on github,such as different models,implementations,helper libraries,tutorials etc.